-One of the main reasons tour operators have a blog is to help their SEO and to draw travelers to their website based on things they’re googling.
+Two of the main reasons for tour operators to have a blog is to help their SEO and draw travelers to their website based on things guests are searching on Google.
 Fortunately, these two things go hand in hand.
-If you want to increase your SEO having a blog full of useful and original content(opens in a new tab) is a great place to start, and original content will also draw people to your website from Google.
+If you want to increase your SEO, having a blog full of useful and original content(opens in a new tab) is a great place to start, and original content will also draw people to your website from Google.

 Let’s say you run bike tours in Chicago.
 You might write a blog post about the best bike routes in Chicago, best breweries in Chicago, or anything that people who visit Chicago might Google before or during their trip.
 The idea is that they’ll click your article on Google, see your website, and maybe book a tour.
 It’s a great way to get Google to pick up your name and deliver it to your potential guests.

-People are increasingly using Siri and other voice assistants to search things on Google, and the way people search with their voice is different from how they search by typing keywords into Google.
-Whereas a text search long-tail keyword would be “kayaking tours San Francisco,” a voice search keyword would be more conversational, like “where can I kayak in San Francisco.”
+People are increasingly using Siri and other voice assistants to search on Google, though keep in mind that the way people phrase their search when using voice-search differs significantly from how they would search by typing.
+While a text-search long-tail keyword might be “kayaking tours San Francisco,” a voice-search keyword would more likely be conversational, like “where can I kayak in San Francisco.”
 When writing posts for your blog, consider using both phrasings in the same post to account for voice-searchers and traditional typists.

 If you’re having trouble deciding the best keywords to include in your content, you can use KWFinder(opens in a new tab), an online keyword research tool, to see what keywords people are searching for.

 If you’re adding images to your blog post, change the file name to a relevant keyword instead of a nonsensical number code.
 This is yet another way to convince Google to prefer your post in its search results.

 For each blog post you write, think back to past articles and figure out ways to link them together.
 Add the new one’s link to an old blog post, and link old blog posts into the new one.
 Internal links (links to pages within the same website) will help Google “crawl” your website(opens in a new tab) — meaning that it will more easily navigate through your site and categorize its page, allowing it to therefore be able to appropriate rank your content.